 - X-Factor started out as an undercover team of the original five X-Men members pretending to hunt down mutants, while secretly protecting them and aiding them.
 In the '90s, X-Factor more or less became a team of X-Men working for the government; this ended up going badly.
 Eventually a couple of members of that team got back together with some other C-list mutants to become became X-Factor Investigations, led by Multiple Man - who are superhero detectives for hire.

 - When the Dark Age hit, the New Mutants got grimdarked into X-Force, a paramilitary team with big guns, bigger shoulder pads, and questionable anatomy.
 Eventually X-Force went back to more character-focused stories before being given a Darker and Edgier Re Tool again and then being killed off.
 That was when things got interesting.
-Another team who stole, excuse me, "bought" the X-force name to use as a superhero team based on reality television, back when that hadn't been run into the ground yet.
+Another team who bought the X-force name to use as a superhero team based on reality television, back when that hadn't been run into the ground yet.
 They had to change to X-Statix when the real X-Force was forced to come out of the shadows and admit they weren't dead after all, so the name was not up for grabs like they'd thought in the first place.
 X-Statix was a rather strange series where the team members died, a lot.
 Nowadays X-Force is back as the X-Men's black ops team, while the original New Mutants are back together under that name.
 And when that X-Force was disbanded, Wolverine and Angel decided to keep it as an unofficial mutant death-squad as the Uncanny X-Force.
 Confusing enough?